 Meetings are held at 7 p.m. in person at the Municipal Building, 1766 Union Avenue.
 All meeting dates are subject to change.
 Please check the calendar for updates.

 The Commission uses a Facebook Page for engagement and events.
-Follow us @HazletEnvironmentalCommission.
+Follow them at @HazletEnvironmentalCommission.

 2022 MEETING DATES

 First Monday of the month, except where indicated with an asterisk.

 January 10, 2022*Reorganization (Rescheduled for Jan.
 17)

 - February 7, 2022

 June 20, 2022*(Canceled, rescheduled for 6/27) June 27, 2022(Date added on June 20; canceled on 6/27) July 11, 2022* Canceled, rescheduled for 7/21 July 21, 2022*(Date added on 7/12; Canceled 7/21)

 - August 1, 2022